Published on 19th November 2018

 Deep Energy Orchestra – Playing With Fire

-Well… other than a truly absorbing display of empathic creativity, with all eight musicians truly on fire, we also have a deeply engrossing hour’s worth of compelling and fascinating music.
-Eclectic compositions combining World and cultural Indian music, jazz, classical and progressive rock “take the listener on a journey of exotic soundscapes”.
+A truly absorbing display of empathic creativity, with all eight musicians truly on fire, who collectively have produced a deeply engrossing hour’s worth of compelling and fascinating music.
+Eclectic compositions combining World and cultural Indian music, jazz, classical and progressive rock, which “take the listener on a journey of exotic soundscapes”.

 Recorded live over a two day period at Seattle’s Jack Straw Cultural Center as part of an Artist Residency Award.
 Best qualify the ‘live’ here, as Playing With Fire is a ‘studio environment’ live recording, captured on film and audio.
 This review takes a look at the audio version, released early last month.
-The DVD of the event was released more recently, a month or so after the CD version, and as there’s a few interesting vignettes from the DVD available, and to give a flavour of the music in the review, they have been included here in abundance 😊
+The DVD of the event was released more recently, a month or so after the CD version, and as there’s a few interesting vignettes from the DVD available on-line, so to give a visual flavour of the music in this review, they have been included here in abundance 😊

 Central to DEO is composer and bassist Jason Everett (aka Mister E), who holds everything groovingly in place with his six and seven string fretless instruments.
 He also performs some rather tasty solos as we can hear on DEO’s splendid interpretation of John McLaughlin’s Lotus Feet…